-- (1) Acreage and minimum floor space of nonresidential development.
-A minimum of 184 acres shall be developed for non-residential use.
-This development shall result in a minimum of 3,000,000 square feet of non-residential space. - (2) Maximum floor area ratio.
-A floor-area-ratio of .5 shall not be exceeded. - (3) Location requirement.
+- (3) Location requirement.
 While the location of residential and non-residential development within the zone is not prescribed in this section, the appropriateness of proposed locations and transitions between non-residential and residential land uses shall be in accordance with good planning practices and shall be subject to Board approval. - (4) Flexible development regulations.
 Lot sizes and dimensions, building heights and other bulk requirements are not specified herein.
 However, said design shall be in accordance with good planning practices and shall be subject to Board approval. - (5) Construction phasing.
-Non-residential development shall proceed in accordance with the schedule established by Court Order. - (6) Maximum Building height.
-60 feet.
+Non-residential development shall proceed in accordance with the schedule established by Court Order. - (6) Maximum non-residential building height.
+100 feet.